Faster Linear-Space Data Structures for Path Frequency Queries: Problem Presentation

 \subsubsection{Practical Example: Financial Time Series.}

 As an additional motivation towards the independent study of the \textbf{Range Maximum $g$-value Color} problem, consider a log of chronologically ordered stock records: ``Stock $c$ changed by value $v$''.
-Storing stock IDs in $A$ and changes in $V$, the Maximum Sum Color problem answers: \textit{``Which stock had the highest net increase/decrease between time $i$ and $j$?''}
+Storing stock IDs in $A$ and changes as weights in $W$, the Maximum Weight Color problem answers: \textit{``Which stock had the highest net increase/decrease between time $i$ and $j$?''}

 Furthermore, our general $g$-value framework allows for more complex queries, such as identifying the stock with the \textbf{maximum mean fluctuation} per record within a time period, provided the mean is calculated over the stock's records.
 This demonstrates that the $g$-value framework extends beyond standard frequency queries to elegantly handle cumulative weights and penalties.